molikto/mlang/README.md

 unlike almost all implementations, we try to treat type definitions structural. validity of recursive definitions can mostly done by syntax restrictions, just like how people makes "nested inductive definitions" works (I suppose). so there is no "schema" of parameterized inductive type definitions, just recursive sum types under a telescope, the "schema" then is a semantics level predicate, not syntax level construction

-but for recursive types, they cannot have structural equality, I think a good idea is restrict them to be defined on toplevel, also make them has nominal equality (id'ed `Sum` and `Record` type, just like id'ed pattern expressions)
+but for recursive types, they cannot have structural equality, so currently we restrict them to be defined on toplevel, also make them has nominal equality (id'ed `Sum` and `Record` type, just like id'ed pattern expressions)

-then the problem is how to deal with parameterized ones...
+we don't allow parameterized ones yet. but this is a easy fix

 #### dbi core term `Abstract`